kayeneii/Olympics24/README.md

      Else 0
      ```

   3. Data Visualization: Cards, Donut Chart and Matrix were used to visually plot out the representation and inclusivity trend, including other summarized data.

+- **GitHUb:** For,
+  1. Portfolio Building
+  2. Communication

-## Findings and Insights
+## Insights
 ---
+These key insights were discovered after an analysis of said data;
+   * The total number of Athletes was 2,023.
+   * 1997 was the average year of birth of the 2024 Olympic Athletes.
+   * 49% of the Athletes were female and 51% were male.
+   * Of 2,023 Athletes, 639 were GenZs.
+   * 1,384 were Millenials.
+   * the male-female GenZ distribution was 341 and 298 respectively.
+   * the female-male Millenial distribution was 685 and 695 respectively.
+   * The rate of Athletes with refugee status was 0.40%.

+Based on these insights, it can be construed that the 2024 Olympic Athletic sport was gender-inclusive with a 49:51 ratio females to males.
+The representation of GenZs and Millenials during the sport reflect an imbalance in participation between both generations.
+Furthermore, a 0.40% refugee rate indicate that better opportunities need be granted to refugees in the sport.

 ## Visualizations
 ---
 ![Data Viz](https://github.com/kayeneii/Olympics24-Athletes/blob/main/Olympic-24-Athletes-Viz.png)

+## Conclusion
+---